 The national media often calls upon Mr. Kurland for his commentary, especially when the jackpot stakes are high.
 He has appeared on various networks including CNN, CBS, NBC, and ABC and has been interviewed on the radio and quoted in various newspapers, as well.
 He was interviewed by Newsmax TV.
 Mr. Kurland authored a chapter for the 2013 edition of Inside the Minds: Best Practices for Structuring Trusts and Estates.
 He is quoted in a chapter of the recent book, The Sudden Wealth Solution, authored by Robert Pagliarini.

 Named one of 40 rising stars under the age of 40 by Long Island Business News, Jason’s practice also includes representing landlords and tenants in the leasing and subleasing of office, industrial, catering and retail space.
 He also lectures on the topic of commercial loan workouts.
-In 2012, Mr. Kurland was named to the New York Metro Super Lawyers Rising Stars list, and in 2013, 2014, 2015, and 2016, he was named to the New York Metro Super Lawyers list.
+In 2012, Mr. Kurland was named to the New York Metro Super Lawyers Rising Stars list, and from 2013 until 2017, he was named consecutively to the New York Metro Super Lawyers list.

 Mr. Kurland is on the Board of Directors of the Interfaith Nutrition Network.
 The INN addresses the issues of hunger and homelessness on Long Island by providing food, shelter, long-term housing, and supportive services in a dignified and respectful manner for those who seek help.
 In addition, he provides pro bono legal counsel to the INN.
 He also serves as an Associate Board Member of the Association for a Better Long Island.